KeychainMDIP/kc/doc/CLI-user-manual/README.md

 If you lose the wallet file, you can regenerate the private keys from the mnemonic:

-> [!caution]
-import-wallet will overwrite an existing wallet!

 ```json
 $ kc import-wallet "know soon mind pen polar pulse patient salmon wage friend equip rotate"
 {